 Trauma has no timeline and that’s what we’re all experiencing, sustained and widespread trauma.
 When we finally have time to ask ourselves how we are feeling, the answer is likely going to be, not well.
 Read more.

-Dr. Jessi Gold's Writings Featured In:
+Dr. Jessi Gold Featured In:

 New Media